Language Requirements

 Frequently Asked Questions

-If you are done attending, you must meet English Language Proficiency and/or Spoken English Proficiency prior to an evaluation being completed.
+If you are no longer attending any school/institution, you must meet the English Language Proficiency and/or Spoken English Proficiency requirement and submit all other required items as listed in Launchpad prior to an evaluation being completed.

-If you are currently attending, your application will be evaluated prior to English Language Proficiency and/or Spoken English Language Proficiency being met, but if you are meeting the language requirement by showing a minimum of three or six years of full-time education in English and are still currently attending, you may wish to consider taking a language test in order to fulfill this requirement sooner.
+If you are currently attending a school/institution, your application will be evaluated prior to English Language Proficiency and/or Spoken English Language Proficiency being met.
+If you plan to meet the language requirement by showing a minimum of three or six years of full-time education in English, you may wish to consider taking a language test in case your education does not meet the requirement and in order to fulfill this requirement by the deadline.

-Doctor of Pharmacy (Entry to Practice) (this program is for post-secondary applicants only)
+• Doctor of Pharmacy (Entry to Practice) (this program is for transfer applicants only)

-You will see in your checklist that there are two different items related to English Language Proficiency and/or Spoken English Proficiency.
-One checklist item is for the English Language Proficiency test result that you reported in your application (you will not have this item if you reported meeting English Language Proficiency and/or Spoken English Proficiency using coursework or years of study).
-The other checklist is for the English Language Proficiency and/or Spoken English Proficiency requirement itself and includes a note regarding how it will be fulfilled after we have reviewed your documents and scores.
+You will see in your Application Checklist in Launchpad that there are two different checklists related to English Language Proficiency and/or Spoken English Proficiency.
+One checklist is for the English Language Proficiency test result that you reported in your application (you will not have this item if you indicated that you would meet the English Language Proficiency and/or Spoken English Proficiency using coursework or years of study).
+The other checklist is for the English Language Proficiency and/or Spoken English Proficiency requirement itself and includes a note regarding that it will be fulfilled after we have reviewed your documents and test scores.

-When you submit your test score, that checklist will be marked as complete right away, but it can take us several weeks to verify the test results and mark the checklist item as complete.
+When you submit your test score, the specific test checklist will be marked as complete, but it can take us a few weeks to verify the test results and mark the requirement checklist item as complete.
 This wait is normal.
-Please double-check that you have met the requirement using the method you reported and you have submitted all the required documents for an evaluation.
-If you meet our minimum score, then we appreciate your patience!
+Please double-check that you have met the requirement using the method you reported and ensure you have submitted all the required documents for an evaluation.
+If you meet the required scores, then we appreciate your patience!

-- Junior high transcript copies (Grades 7, 8, 9, or equivalent) can be uploaded to Launchpad.
+Junior high report cards or transcript copies (Grades 7, 8, 9, or equivalent) can be submitted via the Student Service Portal.

 If at the time of assessment your test result does not meet the requirement, a new checklist will appear on your Launchpad, asking you to submit new official test scores.
 When this happens you must submit a new test result in order to meet the requirement.